 In-school suspension (ISS) and out-of-school suspension (OSS) are instituted for students not obeying school rules.
-Parents will receive notification of their child's suspension assignment.

-Students who receive an out-of-school suspension (OSS) or expulsion are not permitted on school property for any reason, which also means they are not to utilize school facilities (i.e. playgrounds) or attend or participate in any school functions until the morning they are permitted to return to school.
+Students who receive an out-of-school suspension (OSS) or expulsion are not permitted on school property for any reason, which also means they are not to attend or participate in any school functions.